Robustness Against Weak or Invalid Instruments: Exploring Nonlinear Treatment Models with Machine Learning: Real data analysis

-We revisit the important economic question on the effect of education on income \cite{card1999causal,card2001estimating}.
-We follow \cite{card1993using} and analyze the same data set from the National Longitudinal Survey of Young Men.
-The outcome is the log wages, and the treatment is the years of schooling.
-As argued in \cite{card1993using}, there are various reasons that the treatment is endogenous.
-For example, the unobserved confounder ``ability bias" may affect both the schooling years and wages, leading to the OLS estimator having a positive bias. \cite{card1993using} proposed an indicator for a nearby 4-year college in 1966 as the IV.
-As suggested in \cite{card1993using}, we include the following baseline covariates: a quadratic function of potential experience, a race indicator, and dummy variables for residence in a metropolitan area and the source in 1976.
-The data set consists of $n=3010$ observations, which is made available by the R package \texttt{ivmodel} \cite{kang2021ivmodel}.
+We revisit the question on the effect of education on income \citep{card1993using}.
+We follow \citet{card1993using} and analyze the same data set from the National Longitudinal Survey of Young Men.
+The outcome is the log wages (\texttt{lwage}), and the treatment is the years of schooling (\texttt{educ}).
+As argued in \citet{card1993using}, there are various reasons that the treatment is endogenous.
+For example, the unobserved confounder ``ability bias" may affect both the schooling years and wages, leading to the \texttt{OLS} estimator having a positive bias.
+Following \citet{card1993using}, we use the indicator for a nearby 4-year college in 1966 {(\texttt{nearc4})} as the IV and include the following covariates: a quadratic function of potential experience {(\texttt{exper} and \texttt{expersq})}, a race indicator {(\texttt{black})}, and dummy variables for residence in a standard metropolitan statistical area in 1976 {(\texttt{smsa})} and in 1966 {(\texttt{smsa66})}, and the dummy variable for residence in the south in 1976 {(\texttt{south})}, {and a full set of 8 regional dummy variables}(\texttt{reg1} to \texttt{reg8}).
+The data set consists of $n=3010$ observations, which is made available by the R package \texttt{ivmodel} \citep{kang2021ivmodel}.

+We implement random forests for the treatment model and report the variable importance in Figure \ref{fig: var_importance} in the supplement, where the IV \texttt{nearc4} ranks the seventh in terms of variable importance, after the covariates \texttt{exper,expersq}, \texttt{black,south,smsa,smsa66.}

+We allow for different IV violation forms by approximating $g(z,x)$ with various basis functions $\{\mathcal{V}_q\}_{q=0,1,2}$ detailed in Table \ref{tab:basis real data}.
+Particularly, since $\mathcal{V}_0$ does not involve the IV \texttt{nearc4}, $\mathcal{V}_0$ corresponds to the valid IV setting as assumed in the analysis of \cite{card1993using}; moreover, $\mathcal{V}_1$ and $\mathcal{V}_2$ correspond to invalid IV settings by allowing the IV \texttt{nearc4} to affect the outcome directly or interactively with the baseline covariates.
+The main difference is that $\mathcal{V}_1$ includes the interaction with the six most important covariates while $\mathcal{V}_2$ includes all fourteen covariates.